Sports Residency Overview

 Coordinator, Sports Residency Program

 The Brooks Sports Residency program will be the sixth residency program developed and implemented by the Brooks IHL.
 The Brooks/UNF Orthopaedic Residency is a pre-requisite for the Sports Residency allowing them to be eligible to sit for both the OCS and SCS ABPTS Board certification exams.

 The Brooks Sports Residency is currently seeking candidacy status for Physical Therapists through the American Board of Physical Therapy Residency & Fellowship Education (ABPTRFE).

 The Sports Residency Program will prepare physical therapists to successfully pass the American Board of Physical Therapy Specialties (ABPTS) board certification exam in sports (SCS).

 The program curriculum covers all components and requirements for an orthopaedic residency as well as a sports residency.
-The sports activities include opportunities with the Jacksonville Jaguars, a variety of student athletes from the University of North Florida, and opportunities with high school student athletes from a variety of sports.
+The sports activities include opportunities with student athletes from the University of North Florida, and opportunities with high school student athletes from a variety of sports.